 Illinois, Michigan, and Vermont Next To See Recreational Cannabis Kick In

 Ah, the promise of a new frontier for the cannabis market!
 While the west coast of the United States has lucked out with full legalization, the rest of the country has been feeling pretty dry… But this January 1st, the states of Illinois, Michigan, and Vermont are on track for new laws to kick in, making cannabis 100% legal for recreational use there.

-Vermont isn’t as ground-breaking since neighboring Maine and Massachusetts have already been legal for awhile.
+Vermont isn’t as ground-breaking since neighboring Maine and Massachusetts have already been legal for a while.
 The real dramatic shift will be in the Midwest.
-Progressive attitudes being more common on both the “left coast” and Yankee New England, it’s been the flyover country that’s mostly been holding out.
-It will be interesting to see how this develops, because this is also prime agricultural country.
+Progressive attitudes are more common on both the “left coast” and Yankee New England, it’s been the flyover country that’s mostly been holding out.
+It will be interesting to see how this develops because this is also the prime agricultural country.

 State by state: Illinois dispensaries are unsure how ready they’ll be to open their doors to business come January 1st.
 Michigan, which hasn’t quite implemented legal sales yet, is still not settled on how cannabis will be regulated in the state.
 And Vermont rounds out the three monkeys of confusion by saying they don’t know how they’re going to implement legal sales either.

 All three states have just less than four months left to get ready for 2020.
 The countdown to New Year has begun…